Ultimate Spider-Man (2024): "Family Business" (#13–18)

 While at Harry's grave, Gwen Stacy flashes back to the last time she saw her father George Stacy and when she first met Harry Osborn.
-When her father died, she was brought into her father's organization of Mysterios where they learned that the world they are living in now is just an "illusion" caused by Maker and his Council.
+When her father died, she was brought into her father's organization of Mysterios, who are aware of their universe being influenced by the Maker and his Council.
 Quentin Beck is the one who welcomes Gwen into the group.
 There are also flashbacks to when Gwen married Harry and meeting Norman Osborn.
 With the Mysterio learning that Maker is trapped in The City for two years and that they need to wipe the "fog" away, Gwen also flashes back to when she first met Peter and Gwen.
-During the holiday season, Gwen is informed by Quentin that Kraven the Hunter kidnapped Peter and Harry while not noticing about their alliance with Mole Man.
+During the holiday season, Gwen is informed by Quentin that Kraven kidnapped Peter and Harry while not noticing about their alliance with Mole Man.
 After being told by Quentin that she will receive his amulet in two days, Gwen confronts Otto Octavius about her being watched as he confirms that it was Harry's plan if he was to go missing.
 At the advice of Quentin, Gwen fires him.
-In Subterranea, Gwen saves Harry and uses an illusion to make Peter think that Kraven the Hunter killed Harry and make Kraven the Hunter think he did it.
-After Peter left, Mysterio shot Kraven the Hunter in the head as Harry ask what is going on.
+In Subterranea, Gwen saves Harry and uses an illusion to make Peter think that Kraven killed Harry and make Kraven think he did it.
+After Peter left, Mysterio shot Kraven in the head as Harry ask what is going on.
 Back in the present, Gwen states to Harry that she was raised in this life.
 Harry states that they will "take the fight to them".